-The Multi Drug Resistance, or MDR1 gene, is the site of a noteworthy mutation found in most herding breeds as well as a few sighthounds.
-MDR1 makes the natural barriers in the body more permeable.
-This means, in most cases, that affected collies may react negatively to therapeutic drugs at far lower doses than their unaffected counterparts.
+Multi Drug Resistance 1, or MDR1, is a genetic mutation found in most herding breeds that makes the natural barriers in the body more permeable.
+This means, in most cases, that affected collies may react negatively to some medications.
 The mutation is very common in collies: depending on the source, 55 to 70% of the collie population is affected by this mutation.
-As the mutation is dominant, one affected parent will pass on the mutation to some or all of its offspring.

 Symptoms of MDR1-related neurotoxicity include weakness, lethargy, ataxia (loss of coordination), disorientation, tremors, seizures, blindness, and death.
 If you notice any of these symptoms, contact your veterinarian immediately.